solliancenet/tech-immersion-data-ai/day1-exp5/README.md

    ![The new events table is displayed in the navigation tree on the left.](media/pgadmin-events-table.png 'Events table')

-## Task 3: Shard tables across nodes
+## Task 3: Shard tables across nodes and create rollup tables

 In this task, you will create two rollup tables for storing aggregated data pulled from the raw events table.
 Later, you will create rollup functions and schedule them to run periodically.